A strategic approach to brand architecture and portfolio management

 Conclusion

-Customers want to classify first, evaluate second, and decide third.
-By anchoring your portfolio in clear categories, layering in benefit messaging, and applying a smart naming strategy, you create a system that mirrors how your customers think and buy.
+By defining clear categories, layering benefit messaging, and applying simple naming rules, you create a system that mirrors how customers think.

 Looking for expert help with your brand architecture or portfolio structure?